-How to Request Background Encryption Service
+How to Request Background Encryption Service from Salesforce Customer Support

 Allow lead time

 Contact Salesforce support 2-3 business days before you need the background encryption completed.
 The time to complete the process varies based on the volume of data.
 It could take several days.